sawft99/Obsidian-SecPlus/Sec+/Chapter 5 - Mobile Device Security/Security of Apps.md

 ---
 - [[Objectives#3.1 - Given a scenario, implement secure protocols|3.1 - Given a scenario, implement secure protocols]]
 - [[Objectives#3.5 - Given a scenario, implement secure mobile solutions|3.5 - Given a scenario, implement secure mobile solutions]]

-# TODO (Delete when done)
----
-- [x] Added vocab
-- [x] Added and linked objectives in document
-- [x] Linked any relevant backlinks to and from document
-- [x] Linked objectives back to document